Teacher and Therapist Training Options: IDA or IMSLEC Accredited Centers

 - Accredited by IMSLEC, the International Multisensory Language Education Council, and by The International Dyslexia Association.

 - Offering teacher and therapist level training programs.
-The two-week Introductory class (70 hours) is offered each year in June.
+The two-week Introductory class (70 hours) is offered each year, usually in June.
 The subsequent Intermediate level training and the Advanced level training each involve 64 hours of training, plus intensive clinical supervision.